dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

 Acceptance Tests
 ----------------

 While we can test individual components, we also want to ensure that the entire *Thing* feature is working.
-This can be done with an acceptance test that that is going to execute real user actions with a browser with [capybara](https://github.com/jnicklas/capybara).
+This can be done with an acceptance test that that is going to execute real user actions with a browser with [capybara](https://github.com/jnicklas/capybara) and [selenium](http://seleniumhq.org/).

     require 'spec_helper'